ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### React Developer Tools

 you can change the value of the hooks inside the `Component` view.
-This can be convinient to change some state variables not accessible via the UI.
+This can be convenient to change some state variables not accessible via the UI.

 ### Updating State based on Current State